Probiotics for Leaky Gut: A Potential Disease Prevention

-What drives leaky gut?Your gut lining is a complex multilayer system, made up of an outer “physical” barrier and an inner “functional” barrier.
+What Causes Leaky Gut?Your gut lining is a complex multilayer system, made up of an outer “physical” barrier and an inner “functional” barrier.
 On the one hand, the physical barrier works to keep the invading bugs and toxins away.
 On the other hand, this barrier selectively filters to allow only essential nutrients and fluids into your system.

 Tight junctions between the gut cells are the ones that make up the physical barrier.
-If the function of these tight junctions isn’t up to par, leaky gut syndrome ensues.
+If the function of these tight junctions fail, it causes leaky gut syndrome ensues.

 The term ‘intestinal permeability’ stems from these opposing functions of the gut barrier, allowing a few molecules to pass through while barring the passage of others.
 Microscopically, the permeability is “normal” if there are no signs of intoxication or gut inflammation.